0xPhaze/upgrade-scripts/README.md

 Running this script on a live network will deploy the *implementation contract* and the *proxy contract* **once**.
 Re-running this script without the implementation having changed **won't do anything**.
-Re-running this script with a new implementation will deploy a new implementation contract and **update your existing proxy** to point to it.
+Re-running this script with a new implementation will detect the change and deploy a new implementation contract.
+It will perform a **storage layout compatibility check** and **update your existing proxy** to point to it.
+All *current* deployments are updated in `deployments/{chain}/deploy-latest.json`.

 ## Example Tutorial using Anvil